bwLehrpool/dnbd3/README.md

 # dnbd3 - distributed network block device (version 3)

-The distributed network block device in version 3 (dnbd3) is a network protocol similar to [nbd](https://github.com/NetworkBlockDevice/nbd) to implement a distributed block-based read-only storage system.
+The distributed network block device version 3 (dnbd3) is a network protocol similar to [nbd](https://github.com/NetworkBlockDevice/nbd) to implement a distributed block-based read-only storage system.
 Such a distributed block-based storage system consists of dnbd3 components, namly one or more servers and several clients.
 Servers are meant to expose virtual disk images as block devices to clients using dnbd3.
-Clients request data blocks from servers and can implement a load balancing mechanism to connect to the fastest available server for data exchange.
+Clients read data blocks from servers and implement failover and a load balancing mechanism to connect to the fastest server available for data exchange.

 This repository contains the source code for the following dnbd3 components: